nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2025-05-04-How-to-integrate-DaisyUI-Nexus-Dashboard-to-Phoenix-Web-Framework-1.8.md

 In phoenix web app, open directory `/assets/css/` and create a new sub-directory named `nexus_dashboard`.
 In this `assets/css/nexus_dashboard`, copy nexus css into this, except `app.css`.

-This is a directory tree after copy.
+This is a directory tree after copy for `assets/css/nexus_dashboard`
 ```text
 $ tree assets/css/nexus_dashboard